The Praxis II Library Media Specialist Exam is designed to ensure individuals are prepared to serve as a library media specialist in schools, K-12.

 For examinees requiring special accommodations, this request must be made in writing.
 If approved, some of the accommodations that can be made include extended testing time, additional rest breaks, Perkins Brailler, braille slate and stylus, and audio test.
 Other accommodations include braille test, large print test book, and large print answer sheet.

 What are the categories and topics covered on this exam?
-What percentage of questions are there for each category?

 The five areas that will be tested on this exam are:

 - Information Access and Delivery – 21% of questions

 - Learning and Teaching – 28% of questions